Horlalaycon/net_spoofer/README.md

 # Net Spoofer
-- This is a program which can used to spoof/change mac address of devices on a network.
+- This is a Program which can used to spoof/change mac address of devices on a network.

 ## usage
 - ```python3 netspoof.py -i wlan0```